linoleum89/js-cheat-sheet/README.md

 In this example, we supply two arguments to the apply function: bill as the context for this and an array with our two person objects. calvin and hobbes become the parameters friendA and friendB in greetFriends.

+### CSS

+#### Specificity

+Is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied.
+Specificity is based on the matching rules which are composed of different sorts of CSS selectors.

+Specificity is a weight that is applied to a given CSS declaration, determined by the number of each selector type in the matching selector.
+When multiple declarations have equal specificity, the last declaration found in the CSS is applied to the element.
+Specificity only applies when the same element is targeted by multiple declarations.
+As per CSS rules, directly targeted elements will always take precedence over rules which an element inherits from its ancestor.

 ### Thanks to: